jonnymind/SIRPAS/Books/Rulebook.md

 * Modifier Base: (m**X**).
 The **base value** is the *modifier* of the attribute X.
 * Base Portion: (**X**/N).
 The **base value** is a portion N of the base attribute.
 Typically N is 2, 3 or 4 (the **base value** being half, a third or a fourth of that of the base attribute).
-Rounding is always in defect.
+Rounding is always down.
 * Average Base: (avg **A**, **B**,...).
 The **base value** is the average of the listed values.
 * Choice Base: (**A** or **B**).
 The **base value** is the best between the options listed.

 ### Training attributes